jspsych/jsPsych/docs/markdown_docs/tutorials/hello-world.md

 	<head>
 		<title>My experiment</title>
 		<script src="jspsych-6.0/jspsych.js"></script>
-		<script src="jspsych-6.0/plugins/jspsych-text.js"></script>
+		<script src="jspsych-6.0/plugins/jspsych-html-keyboard-response.js"></script>
 		<link href="jspsych-6.0/css/jspsych.css" rel="stylesheet" type="text/css"></link>
 	</head>
 	<body></body>
 </html>
 ```

 Once the plugin is loaded, we can create an experiment using the plugin.
-To declare a trial that uses the text plugin, we create a JavaScript object with the property `type` equal to `'text'`.
+To declare a trial that uses the html-keyboard-response plugin, we create a JavaScript object with the property `type` equal to `'html-keyboard-response'`.
 Then we can specify the other parameters of the plugin in the same object.

 To add JavaScript code directly to the webpage we need to add a set of `<script>` tags after the `<body>` tags.